PenitentZero/rust-book-notes/README.md

-# This is what i understand reading the rust programming language book
+# This is what I understand reading the Rust Programming Language book